This Windows Dev Kit Is the Mac Mini of the PC World

 The dev kit, codenamed Project Volterra, is an Arm-based machine running a Snapdragon 8cx Gen 3 processor, with a corresponding Adreno GPU.
 It ships with 32GB of LPDDR4x RAM, 512GB of NVMe flash storage, and a host of ports, including two USB-C 3.2 Gen 2, three USB-A 3.2 Gen 2, a Mini DisplayPort, and an Ethernet port.
 There’s also an embedded NPU (neural processing unit) in the device, which helps power machine-learning and AI programs.

-All of those specs only cost $US599 ($832), which makes Windows Dev Kit 2023 $US100 ($139) cheaper than Apple’s intro-level M1 Mac mini.
+All of those specs only cost $830, which makes Windows Dev Kit 2023 $140 cheaper than Apple’s intro-level M1 Mac mini.
 That device, of course, comes with the M1 chip, with an eight-core CPU and GPU, as well as a 16-core NPU.
 However, it only comes with 8GB of RAM and 256GB of storage, half the storage of Volterra and a quarter the memory.
 The ports are good, though: Ethernet, two Thunderbolt USB-C 4 ports, two USB-A 3.1 Gen 2 ports, HDMI, and a headphone jack.

 Of course, specs on paper aren’t everything.
 Apple has proven M1’s potential since its introduction, even with basic specs like 8GB of RAM.
 In testing, the M1 greatly outperforms the Snapdragon 8cx Gen 3.
 It even compares when running Windows in a virtual machine: M1 wins in the single-core testing, and nearly ties the 8cx Gen 3 in multi-core.